Read This First

 Prompt 1: Which universities around the world are considered to have quality philosophy departments?
 Provide an extensive list.

-The section turns on North America, Europe, and Australasia.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep North America, Europe, and Australasia in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep North America distinct from Europe.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep North America distinct from Europe.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-At this stage, the gain is not memorizing the conclusion but learning to think with North America, Europe, and Australasia.
+Treat North America, Europe, and Australasia as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

 Columbia University (New York City) Harvard University (Cambridge, Massachusetts) Princeton University (Princeton, New Jersey) Yale University (New Haven, Connecticut) New York University (New York City) University of Pittsburgh (Pittsburgh, Pennsylvania) University of California, Berkeley (Berkeley, California) University of Southern California (Los Angeles, California) The University of Chicago (Chicago, Illinois) Brown University (Providence, Rhode Island) Massachusetts Institute of Technology (Cambridge, Massachusetts) Rutgers University–New Brunswick (New Brunswick, New Jersey) University of Notre Dame (Notre Dame, Indiana) Stanford University (Stanford, California) Duke University (Durham, North Carolina) Johns Hopkins University (Baltimore, Maryland) Northwestern University (Evanston, Illinois) Washington University in St. Louis (St. Louis, Missouri) Georgetown University (Washington, D.C.)
 University of Pennsylvania (Philadelphia, Pennsylvania) Cornell University (Ithaca, New York)